A young prodigy in need of family.

 And a decades-old mystery demanding to be solved.

 Orphan Jane Piper is nine years old when philanthropist siblings Michael and Elizabeth Quinn take her into their home to further her schooling.
-The Quinns are no strangers to hardship— having arrived in Australia as penniless immigrants, they now care for others as lost as they once were.
+The Quinns are no strangers to hardship.
+Having arrived in Australia as penniless immigrants, they now care for others as lost as they once were.

 Despite Jane’s mysterious past, her remarkable aptitude for mathematics takes her far over the next seven years, and her relationship with Elizabeth and Michael flourishes as she plays an increasingly prominent part in their business.

-- Book length: 100,000 words
+- Book length: 102,000 words

 Tea Cooper is an award-winning, bestselling author of Australian historical fiction.
 In a past life she was a teacher, a journalist, and a farmer.
 These days she haunts museums and indulges her passion for storytelling.
 Visit her online at TeaCooperAuthor.com; Instagram: @Tea_Cooper; Twitter: @TeaCooper1; Facebook: @TeaCooper; Pinterest: TeaCooperAuthor.